Know the difference between Product Roadmap & Technology roadmap

-Product roadmaps start with an overarching strategy that defines why the product exists (e.g., target customers, customer requirements and product vision).
-After collecting feedback from customer research, sales conversions and other sources, the product manager creates a set of features that define what will be built to execute on the strategy and deliver value.
+Product roadmaps start with an overarching strategy that defines why the product exists (e.g., target customers, customer requirements, and product vision).
+After collecting feedback from customer research, sales conversions, and other sources, the product manager creates a set of features that define what will be built to execute on business strategy and deliver value.

 Examples or product roadmap items include: